.

 After the brewery closed the buildings became the County Sanitary Laundries Ltd, under manageress Miss Amy Smith in 1911, renamed West Wilts Laundry, proprietress Miss A.C.
 Smith in 1915; they were demolished and the location has been developed for housing, now called Ham Close.

-Today, Holt again has a brewery after the Box Steam Brewery relocated to the Midlands Light Industrial Estate from Colerne.
+More recently, Holt again had a brewery after the Box Steam Brewery relocated to the Midlands Light Industrial Estate from Colerne, but has now closed.